xemle/home-gallery-doc/source/faq/index.rst

 Since the assumed standard user wants to see early results, the recommended import of an archive should be incremental (or by chunks) via ``./gallery run import --initial``.
-Than the files are indexed and processed in chunks and the database is build successive.
+Than the files are indexed and processed in batches and chunks and the database is build successive.
 The gallery will reload automatically when the database changes.
 So the user sees some pictures early while the whole archive import is in progress for weeks.

+As of v1.10.0 the import of source directories is done in 3 batch steps:

+* Import all files smaller than 20 MB which targets mainly images
+* Import all files smaller than 200 MB which targets short videos
+* Import other files for longer videos which needs time for transconding

+Each batch is done in chunks (some file amounts).
+E.g. on the first run only 10 files smaller than 20 MB are imported.
+Than 20 files will be imported than a bit more.
+The chunks increase depending on the file amount in the file index.

+The batch order and the chunk sizes ensure that a user get reasonable feedback of the process while fitting the internal data structure and building blocks of file index, extractor and database builder.

 The internals of this progress is done via the indexer and the ``--add-limits`` parameter listed by ``./gallery index -h`` (see also the `source comments <https://github.com/xemle/home-gallery/blob/master/packages/index/src/limit-filter.js>`_).
-This uses the gallery characteristic that the gallery knows only the files, which are indexed.
+This uses the gallery characteristic that the gallery knows only the files, which are indexed or known by the file index.
 So the indexer stops after adding some new files (afterwards these new files are processed, the database is updated, new files are indexed and so on and so forth).